markseery/simplepy/README.md

-# Simpley is in its very early stages of development and is not ready for use
+# Simplepy is in its very early stages of development and is not ready for use
 #
 # The goal of simplepy is to abstract away complexity for simple use cases and create
 #   a simple way of getting things done in python